robkautz/grocery-buddy/public/recipes/README.md

 # Public Recipes

 This folder contains recipe files that are automatically loaded by Grocery Buddy when the app starts.
+These recipes are part of the git repository and will be available to anyone who clones the project.

 ## Adding a New Recipe

+### On Mac (Using Finder)

+1. **Open Finder** and navigate to this folder:
+   - Go to your Grocery Buddy project folder
+   - Open `public` → `recipes`

-1. **Create a new `.txt` file** in this folder with your recipe following the standard format:
+2. **Create a new `.txt` file** in this folder:
+   - Right-click in the folder
+   - Select "New Document" → "Text Document" (or use your text editor)
+   - Name it something like `my-recipe.txt`
+   - Open it and paste your recipe following the standard format:
    ```
    Title: Recipe Name
    Servings: 4